MilanSramek/GalytixExam/README.md

 ## Usage

 Clone project.
-Open a terminal in the Galytix subfolder and run __dotnet run GalytixExam.csproj__.
-The application will start and listen on port __9091__ (other port can be set in appsettings.json file)
+Open a terminal in the Galytix subfolder and run "_dotnet run GalytixExam.csproj_".
+The application will start and listen on port "_9091_" (another port can be set in appsettings.json file).